hamidgasmi/training.computerscience.cloud.aws/README.md

 		- We should think to "allow" traffic for every "ephemeral" ports on Client Inbound and Outbound rules and,
 		- We should think to "allow" traffic for every "ephemeral" ports on Destination Inbound and Outbound rules as well

-- Location: It isn't specific to any AZ
+- Location: It'sn't specific to any AZ

 - Type:
 	- Default NACL:
-		- It is created by default at the same as the VPC it is attached to
+		- It's created by default at the same as the VPC It's attached to
-		- It is associated "implicitly" to all subnets as long as they're not associated explicitly to a custom NACL
+		- It's associated "implicitly" to all subnets as long as they're not associated explicitly to a custom NACL
 		- It Allows ALL traffic: Rule 100: Allow everything
 	- Custom NACL:
-		- It is created by users
+		- It's created by users
 		- It should be associated "explicitly" to a subnet
 		- It blocks ALL traffic, by default: it only includes "*" rule only